segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 4. Click **New Mapping**, and select the type of mapping you'd like to add.
 - Click the **...** icon to edit an existing mapping.
 5. In the "Select Events to Map and Send", define the [conditions](/docs/connections/destinations/actions/#conditions) under which the action should run.
-6. Click **Load Sample Event**, then add your data models.
+6. Click **Load Sample Event**, then add your entities.

-### Add data models
+### Add entities

-After you load a sample event, you can add data models from the **Enrich events with data models** section.
-You’ll select a data model, then a model match property.
+After you load a sample event, you can add entities from the **Enrich events with entities** section.
+You’ll select an entity, then an entity match property.
-- The model match property is the property in the event that you want to match to the primary key.
+- The entity match property is the property in the event that you want to match to the primary key.

-After you’ve added a data model and match property, add your event enrichments.
+After you’ve added an entity and match property, add your event enrichments.

 ### Add enrichments

 Use enrichments to select the entity you wish to send to your downstream destination.

-In the Mappings tab, locate the **Select Mappings** section where you can enrich source properties from the data models you've selected in the previous step.
+In the Mappings tab, locate the **Select Mappings** section where you can enrich source properties from the entities you've selected in the previous step.

-Select the property field that you'd like to enrich, then select the **Enrichments** tab.
-Next, select the properties you want to send to your destination.
+1. Select the propery field that you'd like to enrich, then select the **Enrichments** tab.
+2. Select the entity you want to send to your destination.

-You’ll have access to all rows/columns in your data warehouse associated with the match property you've selected in the previous step.
+- You’ll have access to all rows/columns in your data warehouse associated with the property you've selected in the previous step.

-You can then add the key name on the right side, which is what Segment sends to your destination.
+3. Add the key name on the right side, which is what Segment sends to your destination.

+> warning ""
+> At this time, Linked Events doesn't support a preview of enriched payloads.

 ### Test and save your Enrichments

-After you’ve added Enrichments, you’ll want to test and save your enrichments.
+After you’ve added Enrichments, test and save your enrichments.

-5. Test the mapping with data from a sample event.
+1. Test the mapping with data from a sample event.
 - The edit panel shows you the mapping output in the format for the destination tool.
 You can change your mapping as needed and re-test.
-6. When you're satisfied with the mapping, click **Save**.
+2. When you're satisfied with the mapping, click **Save**.
 Segment returns you to the Mappings table.

-> info ""
+> warning ""
 > At this time, when you select mappings or test events, you won’t see enrichment data.
 Enrichment data is only available with real events.

 ## Frequently asked questions